All Products

 Edit a ConfigMap

 In the Actions column of the target ConfigMap, click Edit.
-You can modify the Name and Value of the configuration item.
+Modify the Name and Value of the configuration item.

 Important

-Modifying a ConfigMap that is in use directly affects associated applications, which can cause service restarts or errors.
-Assess the impact before you make changes, and perform the operation during off-peak hours.
+Modifying a ConfigMap that is in use directly affects the associated applications, which can cause service restarts or errors.
+Assess the impact before making changes and perform the operation during off-peak hours.

-Do not delete system-generated ConfigMaps in the kube-system and kube-public namespaces, such as the CoreDNS configuration.
-Deleting them can affect cluster stability.
+In addition, do not delete system-generated ConfigMaps in the kube-system and kube-public namespaces, such as the CoreDNS configuration.
+Deleting these ConfigMaps can affect cluster stability.

 References